zebbern/Ai-Prompts/README.md

 ### Contributions

 If you would like to contribute, please feel free to fork this repository, add your own examples, or improve existing prompts.
-Your input will help make this resource even more powerful and useful for everyone involved.
+Your input will help make this resource even more powerful and useful for everyone involved...

 ---